shadowsocks/shadowsocks/README.md

     PORT          server port
     KEY           a password to identify clients

 Run `python server.py` on your server.
-To run it in the background, run `setsid python server.py`.
+To run it in the background, run `nohup python server.py > log &`.

 Put `local.py` on your client machine.
 Edit `local.py`, change these values: